fsprojects/FAKE/help/markdown/fake-migrate-to-fake-5.md

 - Update to legacy FAKE 5.
 This should not be breaking.
 If it breaks you please open an issue.

-  - With Paket: add `prerelease` after `nuget FAKE` in paket.dependencies file then `.paket/paket.exe update FAKE`, check that paket.lock references FAKE version 5
+  - With Paket: add `prerelease` after `nuget FAKE` in paket.dependencies file then `.paket/paket.exe update`, check that paket.lock references FAKE version 5

 - Fix all the (obsolete) warnings in your build-script to use the new API (see the [Use the new FAKE-API](#Use-the-new-FAKE-API) section).
   This should still not break your build.
 If things break here or you have difficulties after reading the 'Use the new FAKE-API' section